bitly/simplehttp/README.md

  * `simpleattributes`
  * `simplegeo`
  * `simplehttp`
+ * `simpleleveldb` - a HTTP CRUD interface to leveldb
  * `simplememdb` - an in-memory version of simpletokyo
  * `simplequeue` - an in memory queue with HTTP /put and /get endpoints to push and pop data
  * `simpletokyo` - a HTTP CRUD interface to front tokyo cabinet's ttserver